Sean-Toroghi/SQL/Code Sample - 4/codes.md

 # Customized function

 ## user-defined functions
-Beyound pre-defined funtions in SQL (e.g. SELECT, UPDATE, DELETE), users can define new functions (such as creating a function to roleback or commit).
+Beyond pre-defined functions in SQL (e.g. SELECT, UPDATE, DELETE), users can define new functions (such as creating a function to roleback or commit).
 There are couple of ways to define customized function is SQL
 1. employ `CREATE FUNCTION` statement
 2. employ `CREATE OR REPLACE FUNCTION `, which first check if a function exist it will update the definition, and if not exist it creates it
 3. employ `DROP FUNCITON` and `CREATE FUNCTON`, here we first delete an existing function and create new function (that has a  new identifier)